ericoporto/ags-manual-wiki/VoiceSpeech.md

 **NOTE:** Speech file numbers are restricted to the positive range of 1 to 2147483647 (2 billion).
 This is a technical limitation based on how these are handled inside the engine, but we do not think that running out of numbers to use will ever become a problem to the user.

+Since AGS 3.5.0 you can play voice clips directly using function [Game.PlayVoiceClip](Game#gameplayvoiceclip).

 ### Voice packs

 Any sound format supported by AGS can be used for speech as well.